-Bowden Postcard Collection Online: Developed from the donation by Clyde N. Bowden of over 350,000 postcards, the Bowden Postcard Collection Online presents a fascinating visual display across 20th century America.
+Bowden Postcard Collection Online: Developed from donations by Clyde N. Bowden and Charles Shields of over 480,000 postcards, the Bowden Postcard Collection Online presents a fascinating visual display across 20th century America.
+Currently the project is focused on making available the approximately 28,000 postcards from Ohio.

 John W. Browne Collection: The collection includes correspondence, receipts, resolutions, financial documents, and miscellaneous items pertaining to John Browne’s mission to secure donations of money and books for Miami University.